-Activity Timeframe Assessment of applications Applications are batched and assessed approximately every 3 months.
-Approval of outcomes of selection process and notification of outcomes to all applicants 4 weeks from batch application assessment Negotiations and award of grant agreements 2 weeks Earliest start date of project The date your agreement is executed Project completion date Maximum 24 months after the commencement of the grant agreement, or by the date specified at 3.2 if no program extension has been made.
+Activity Timeframe Assessment of applications Applications are batched and assessed approximately every 2 months.
+Approval of outcomes of selection process and notification of outcomes to all applicants 4 weeks from batch application assessment Negotiations and award of grant agreements 2 weeks Earliest start date of project The date you are notified your application is successful Project completion date Maximum 24 months after the commencement of the grant agreement or by the date specified at 3.2 if no program extension has been made.
 For NPS funded projects the completion date is 30 April 2026.